 Myth #3: Zero trust will make it difficult for my employees to do their jobs and will negatively impact productivity and morale.

 Fact: Zero trust enables better user experience and promotes increased collaboration.
 While increased friction and decreased efficiency due to additional security layers could surface, an IT service provider can certainly help.
-By suggesting user-friendly policies and easy-to-use solutions that balance security with convenience, your employees can perform their jobs seamlessly.
+Your employees can perform their jobs seamlessly with recommended user-friendly policies and easy-to-use solutions that balance security with convenience.

 Myth #4: Implementing zero trust is too expensive.